js-works/js-component/README.md

-# js-remix
+# js-component
-A bundle of function to simplify component implementations.
+A bundle of function to simplify component implementations with React.

 **Note**: This project is in a very early state - please do not use it in production yet.